transifex/txgh/docs/aws.md

     http://<public DNS name>:9292/hooks/transifex

 That's it!

-While this starts the server in development mode in a free ec2 server, if you do any kind of larger scale development, you would probably want to run this on a more stable instance, in production mode, with appropriate monitoring.
+While this starts the server in development mode in a EC2 server, if you do any kind of larger scale development, you would probably want to run this on a more stable instance, in production mode, with appropriate monitoring.
 But once you've configured the webhooks, any change that makes a file be 100% translated in Transifex will trigger the server to push a new commit to Github with the updated translations files and any change in Github to the source files will trigger the server to update the source content in Transifex.